PXT-JakeN/precisionx-compliance-documents/policies/Information-Security-Policy.md

 ### 4.5 Access Control and Identity Management

-- All users shall authenticate via centralized identity with SSO and enforced MFA; access shall follow least privilege and segregation of duties.
+All users authenticate via centralized identity with SSO and enforced MFA; access follows least privilege and segregation of duties.
+Microsoft 365 is the authoritative identity platform for workforce SSO; third‑party systems should federate via SAML/OIDC when feasible.
+Where federation is not supported, exceptions must include compensating controls and periodic reviews.
 - Privileged access shall be governed by a PAM framework with session recording and break‑glass controls;
   quarterly access reviews are mandatory for privileged and high‑risk entitlements.
 - Third‑party and franchise access shall use federation or contractual CUECs defining required controls.

 ### 4.6 Secure Systems and Infrastructure

-- Cloud environments shall follow a secure landing zone design with segmentation of management, control, and data planes; interconnects shall use encrypted tunnels.
-- Systems shall adhere to CIS‑aligned baselines and be provisioned via Infrastructure‑as‑Code; vulnerability scanning and configuration drift detection shall be automated with remediation to defined SLAs.
+Cloud environments follow a secure landing zone design with segmented management, control, and data planes; interconnects use encrypted tunnels.
+Systems adhere to CIS‑aligned baselines and are provisioned via Infrastructure‑as‑Code with automated vulnerability scanning and drift detection.
+Centralized logging to the SIEM is required for critical systems where integrations exist; when sources cannot forward logs, defined manual review procedures and evidencing (screenshots/exports) are used to maintain monitoring coverage.
-- Network security shall follow default‑deny, segmentation, and shield internet‑facing services with WAF and rate limiting; centralized logging to SIEM is required for critical systems.
+The organization operates cloud‑first and minimizes physical servers; approved VM providers currently include Linode and DigitalOcean, with account governance and access controls managed under corporate policies.

 ### 4.7 Incident Response and Business Continuity